MarvNC/StampNyaa/readme.md

 - **Download LINE sticker packs** for use with StampNyaa by pressing the + icon in the sidebar and pasting in the sticker pack's URL.
 Or you can **[add your own stickers](#-add-your-own-stickers)**.
 - **Send stickers** by clicking on them in the app, and they will be automatically pasted to the app you're currently using.

-Keep in mind that sticker packs from LINE are created by talented artists and are sold for use in the LINE app; this application simply aims to let you to use them in other apps.
-Make sure to support the creators by purchasing the sticker packs you use!
+Keep in mind that sticker packs from LINE are created by skilled artists and are sold for use in the LINE app; this application simply aims to let you to use them in other apps.
+Make sure to **support the creators** by purchasing the sticker packs you use!
+LINE supports PayPal and various other payment methods, so purchasing shouldn't be an issue outside of region locks.

 > **Warning**
 > Some stickers are region locked and cannot be downloaded in certain countries.
 If you are unable to download a sticker pack, try using a VPN to change your location.
 You can check if the sticker pack works in a country by opening the store page in incognito with a VPN set to that country.